Buridan's ass: History

 However, the Greeks only used this paradox as an analogy in the context of the equilibrium of physical forces.
 The 12th-century Persian scholar and philosopher Al-Ghazali discusses the application of this paradox to human decision making, asking whether it is possible to make a choice between equally good courses without grounds for preference.
 He takes the attitude that free will can break the stalemate.

-Moorish philosopher Averroes (1126–1198), in commentary on Ghazali, takes the opposite view.
+Andalusian philosopher Averroes (1126–1198), in commentary on Ghazali, takes the opposite view.

 Although Buridan nowhere discusses this specific problem, its relevance is that he did advocate a moral determinism whereby, save for ignorance or impediment, a human faced by alternative courses of action must always choose the greater good.
 In the face of equally good alternatives Buridan believed a rational choice could not be made.

 Later writers satirised this view in terms of an ass which, confronted by both food and water, must necessarily die of both hunger and thirst while pondering a decision.